YuDongNam/trade-forecating-NHiTS/README.md

 - **Learning Rate**: 1e-3
 - **Scaler**: StandardScaler

+These can be modified in `config/train.yaml`.

 ### Exogenous Variables

-The model incorporates the following exogenous variables:
+The model incorporates the following exogenous variables (configurable in `config/exogenous.yaml`):
 - Tariff rates and related features
 - Foreign exchange rates (country-specific)
 - WTI crude oil prices